 And so, a new narrative emerged.
 An unlikely icon returned to the top while making music that was darker, fiercer, and more inventive than ever.

-His forthcoming album Intruder presents a fresh but complementary narrative.
+His latest album Intruder presents a fresh but complementary narrative.
 It’s a philosophical examination of a potential future apocalypse: the planet can only survive by purging its inhabitants.

 Numan explains: “Intruder looks at climate change from the planet’s point of view.
 If Earth could speak, and feel things the way we do, what would it say?
 How would it feel?
 The songs, for the most part, attempt to be that voice, or at least try to express what I believe the earth must feel at the moment.